-Learn more in the video and the other examples below.
+Learn more in the case studies below.

 Generations For Peace (GFP) used Magpi to assist with the monitoring and evaluation (M&E) of its EU-funded programming in Lebanon.
 GFP’s volunteers in Lebanon, working alongside their local partner organisation Development for… Documenting Change to Support Youth in the Middle EastRead More